 We work with other train companies to make sure the national database, which keeps information about how accessible UK stations are, is correct.
-You can find the database at www.nationalrail.co.uk/stations.
+You can find the database at:

+www.nationalrail.co.uk/stations.

 Our Customer Information Manager and Mobility and Inclusion Manager make sure the information about our stations is up to date.
-One of the ways they do this is by contacting National Rail with the details of any shortterm or unplanned changes that could affect a customer's journey.
-The information they pass on includes details of:
+One of the ways they do this is by contacting National Rail with the details of any short-term or unplanned changes that could affect a customer's journey.
+They update this information within 24 hours of being notified of any changes.
+Information they pass on includes details of:

-- the stations we can't make accessible because of a physical restriction - significant, temporary work that will affect a station's accessibility - any problems at stations that make them temporarily inaccessible - like lifts and toilets being out of order - any changes to our trains that will affect a customer's journey - for example if we have to use inaccessible coaches on a train that usually has accessible coaches
+- the stations we can't make accessible because of a physical restriction - significant, temporary work that will affect a station's accessibility - any problems at stations that make them temporarily inaccessible - like lifts and toilets being out of order